severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 1, Scene 1.md

 ==67==No, I pray thee speak in sober judgment.

 **BENE.**
-==68==Why, i’ faith, methinks she’s too low for a high praise, too brown for a fair praise, and too little for a great praise; only this commendation I can afford her, that were she other than she is, she were unhandsome, and being no other but as she is, I do not like her.
+==68==Why, i’faith, methinks she’s too low for a high praise, too brown for a fair praise, and too little for a great praise; only this commendation I can afford her, that were she other than she is, she were unhandsome, and being no other but as she is, I do not like her.

 **CLAUD.**
 ==69==Thou thinkest I am in sport.
 I pray thee tell me truly how thou lik’st her.